Asynchronous Cells

 Async State

-This allows you to handle the different states using a switch state and pattern matching.
+This allows you to handle the different states with pattern matching.

 CellWidget.builder((_) {